hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 that cell phone to the microcontroller using a web socket.
 I am in the process of converting this concept to arduino boards.

-My web socket TensorflowJS solution https://www.youtube.com/watch?v=61jYk4a8wkE
+My toy car web socket TensorflowJS solution of Machine Learning using microcontrollers youtube video is at

+https://www.youtube.com/watch?v=61jYk4a8wkE

+Please remember to subscribe as that is important to creators.